+Volunteers that have an approved volunteer application are welcome at East Cliff Elementary.
 An application for volunteers is required every year if parents and/or community members plan to volunteer at school or chaperone a field trip.

-Applications may be picked up in the school office.
+Volunteer applications may be picked up in the school office.
 The following administrative procedures are to be followed:

-- 1. A potential volunteer completes the Volunteer Application Form and Criminal History Form. - 2.
-The campus principal or designee records the "Date Submitted" information on the Volunteer Application and forwards the application and Criminal History Form to GPISD Personnel Department. - 3.
+- 1. A potential volunteer completes the Volunteer Application Form and Criminal History Form either at the campus or at Central Office. - 2.
+The "date submitted" information is recorded on the volunteer application.
+The application is then forwarded to the GPISD Personnel Department. - 3.
 The Personnel Department completes a Criminal History check annually. - 4.
-Based on the criminal history report, the Assistant Superintendent records the date in the appropriate blank next to "Approved/Date" or "Not Approved/Date." - 5.
+Based on the criminal history report, the Personnel Department records the date in the appropriate blank next to "Approved/Date" or "Not Approved/Date." - 5.
 The Personnel Department returns the Volunteer Application to the campus, marked "Approved" or "Not Approved." - 6.
-The Volunteer Application is kept on file at the campus where it was originated. - 7.
+The approved Volunteer Application list is forwarded to all campuses by the Personnel Department. - 7.
 The Criminal History Application and corresponding report are kept on file in the Personnel Department. - 8.
-Personnel office sends an updated list of volunteers to the campuses.
+The Personnel office periodically sends an updated list of volunteers to the campuses.